jamesjiadazhan/dietaryindex/README.md

 ### Overview
 ___
-The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently if the serving sizes for each food and nutrient have been calculated previously. **dietaryindex** would work for all existing dietary assessment tools (e.g. FFQ, ASA24) once the serving sizes are available.
-The serving sizes for most dietary indexes have to be calculated manually ahead except for the BLOCK (BLOCK FFQ), which has functions to calculate the servings size for all dietary indexes.
-The serving size calculation functions for HEI2015 are available for NIH-AARP and NHANES.
+The main goal of this package **dietaryindex** is for calculating different dietary pattern indexes or scores easily and conveniently.

+**dietaryindex** calculates dietary indexes by 2 steps:
+1. Calculate the serving size of each food and nutrient category
+2. Calculate the individual dietary index

+Currently, **dietaryindex** can calculate AHEI, HEI2015, AHEIP, DASH, DASHI, MED, MEDI for the BLOCK FFQ and HEI2015 for NIH-AARP and NHANES.
+However, if you manually calculate the serving sizes, by using the second step of the **dietaryindex**, it would work for all existing dietary assessment tools (e.g. FFQ, ASA24, food record) to calculate all dietary indexes.

 The **dietaryindex** package relies on the **dplyr** and **readr** packages.
 Please install them ahead.